callumstew/ubuild-jekyll/privacy_policy.md

 There are a number of different types of cookies, however, our website uses:

-Functionality – Our Company uses these cookies so that we recognize you on our website and remember your previously selected preferences.
+Functionality – CoViD Collab uses these cookies so that we recognize you on our website and remember your previously selected preferences.
 These could include what language you prefer and location you are in.
 A mix of first-party and third-party cookies are used.

 ### How to manage cookies